agmoss/klearlink/docs/products/clearprofile.md

 ### Loan facts

-Loan facts are a union of the subset of a [Loan](https://schema.org/LoanOrCredit) and a [Person](https://schema.org/LoanOrCredit) **\[TODO: Elaborate on this\]**.
-All fields of loan facts are optional, and lenders can pick and choose what data fields to provide based on their preferences and use cases. \[TODO: Pick this approach or go with prescriptive approach\]
+Loan facts are a union of the subset of a [Loan](https://schema.org/LoanOrCredit) and a [Person](https://schema.org/Person).
+All fields of loan facts are optional, and lenders can pick and choose what data fields to provide based on their preferences and use cases.

 Clearlinc will only ever return the exact loan facts submitted.
 The system allows for the determination of inter-organizational consumer matches.
 It does not allow for any possibility of inter-organizational data dissemination, viewership, or enrichment.
 Further, consumer matches do not contain any identifiable information about the lending institution.